mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/wrapping-native-libraries.md

         }

     ...which declares a `lib` string member.
 On Windows, it was necessary to explicitly state the name of the native dll being called.
 On macOS, this works a little differently.
 In order to understand what is different, let's look at how *SampleLibrary.dll* gets built on macOS...
 1. In the [SampleLibrary (Mac) section above](#mac), we built SampleLibrary using Xcode.
-We mentioned in passing that we could build this using `xcodebuild` command line from Xamarin Studio.
+We mentioned in passing that we could build this using `xcodebuild` command line from Visual Studio for Mac.
 Let's take a look.
 1. In the *Solution Explorer*, *double-click* the name of the *SampleRhino.Mac* project to bring up the *Project Options* dialog.
 Navigate to the *Build* > *Custom Commands* section...
 ![SampleRhino.Mac Project Options]({{ site.baseurl }}/images/wrapping-native-libraries-07.png)
 1. There are 5 *Custom Commands*: